intel-ai-tce/ai-documents/AEM/intel-extension-for-openxla.md

 <p align="center">Figure 1: Intel® Data Center GPU Max Series 1100 PCIe Card</p>

 The PJRT plugin for Intel GPU is based on LLVM + SPIR-V IR code-gen technique.
 It integrates with optimizations in oneAPI-powered libraries, such as Intel® oneAPI Deep Neural Network Library (oneDNN) and Intel® oneAPI Math Kernel Library (oneMKL).
-With the optimizations on linear algebra, operator fusion, layout propagation, etc., developers can speed up their workloads without any device-specific codes.
+With optimizations on linear algebra, operator fusion, layout propagation, etc., developers can speed up their workloads without any device-specific codes.
 JAX is the first supported front-end.
-Intel® Extension for OpenXLA\* enables and accelerates training and inference of different scales workloads, including Large Language Models (LLMs) or multi-modal models on Intel GPUs, such as Stable Diffusion.
+Intel® Extension for OpenXLA\* enables and accelerates training and inference of different scales workloads on Intel GPUs, including Large Language Models (LLMs) or multi-modal models, etc., such as Stable Diffusion.

 <br><div align=center><img src="/content/dam/developer/articles/technical/accelerate-stable-diffusion-on-intel-gpus-with-intel-extension-for-openxla/Intel-Extension-for-OpenXLA-Architecture%20.png"></div>